Jayesh1211/-Bernstein-Vazirani-algorithm/README.md

-"The **Bernstein-Vazirani algorithm** is a remarkable quantum algorithm that I find fascinating.
+The **Bernstein-Vazirani algorithm** is a remarkable quantum algorithm that I find fascinating.
 It enables us to efficiently determine a hidden binary string using just one query to an oracle function.
 This is a significant advantage over classical algorithms, which often require multiple queries to uncover the hidden string.

 In practice, I would implement the algorithm as follows: